ibrahimkiziloklu/OMTP_851/omtp_lecture7/Readme.md

 This script will open a mujoco simulation with a franka robot.The robot joints will be controlled to move like a JTrajectory.csv file using DMP.

     Exercise3_demo_DMP_franka.py

+Outputs of the exercises are in the omtp_lecture7/Exercise_Outputs .